 3. The budget iPhone won’t be all bad

-The runt of Apple’s new phones is built for the smartphone user who doesn’t need all the bells and whistles of AED4,650 phone but yearns for a fresh handset to fill with unanswered messages from the Family WhatsApp group.
+The runt of Apple’s new phones is built for the smartphone user who doesn’t need all the bells and whistles of an AED4,650 phone but yearns for a fresh handset to fill with unanswered messages from the Family WhatsApp group.

 New Video Shows iPhone X Plus, 6.1″ iPhone Dummies in Stunning Detail